 Communications directed to the Board or individual directors are reviewed to determine whether, based on the facts and circumstances of the communication, a response on behalf of the Board or an individual director is appropriate.
+If a response on behalf of the Board or an individual director is appropriate.
 If a response on behalf of the Board or an individual director is appropriate, Walmart management may assist the Board or individual director in gathering all relevant information and preparing a response.
 Communications related to day-to-day store operations, merchandise, and similar matters are typically directed to an appropriate member of management for a response.
 Walmart maintains records of communications directed to the Board and individual directors, and these records are available to our directors at any time upon request.